andrewjhunsaker/d42-pw/README.md

 ## Configuration

-The project is configured with:
+The `chrome` project is configured with:

 - Chrome browser
 - Maximized browser window